Japanese Shrimp Curry

 Instructions

-- Add the carrots and potatoes and cook for another 5 minutes.
+- Stir in the chopped carrots and potatoes, and cook for another 5 minutes.

-- Add the curry powder and tomato paste and cook for 1-2 minutes, stirring constantly.
+- Sprinkle curry powder and tomato paste over the vegetables.
+Cook while stirring constantly for 1-2 minutes.

-- Add the chicken or vegetable broth, water, soy sauce, and honey.
-Bring the mixture to a boil, then reduce the heat to low and let simmer for 20-25 minutes, or until the vegetables are tender.
+- Pour in chicken or vegetable broth, water, soy sauce, and honey.
+Bring the mixture to a boil, then reduce the heat to low and let it simmer for 20-25 minutes until the vegetables are tender.

-- Add the shrimp and cook for another 5 minutes, or until the shrimp are cooked through.
+- Add the peeled and deveined shrimp to the pot and cook for an additional 5 minutes or until the shrimp are fully cooked.

-- Season the curry with salt and pepper, to taste.
+- Season the curry with salt and pepper according to your taste preferences.

-- Serve the shrimp curry over cooked rice.
+- Serve the Japanese Shrimp Curry over cooked rice.

 Notes